-If you are a learner enrolled on a course with Adult Learning, or an employer involved with ACL then you can apply.
+If you are a learner enrolled on a course with Adult Learning with ACL then you can apply.
 We are looking for members who reflect the diversity of our learner group.
 So, whatever your age or experience we’d really like to hear from you.

 The Learner Forum is the best opportunity for our learners to share their ideas about what ACL is doing well, how we can improve and what new things we should be thinking about.